 In Malaysia, this vital institutional reform has proven to be very elusive due to the still prevalent political influence of the big landowners.
-Ever since the colonial period, the recommendations by British agronomists, World Bank economists and local academics for long-overdue land reforms have fallen on deaf ears.
+Ever since the colonial period, the recommendations by British agronomists, World Bank economists and local academics for long-overdue land reforms have fallen on deaf ears land is owned and not rented.